DotLYHiyou/DotGUI/README.md

 # Credits
 - Credits to all of the people who own the rights to the games, just open an issue to get a game taken down, just provide proof you own the game.
 - Credits to Mercury Workshop for Scramjet that my proxies going forward will depend on to work.
-- Credits to soap-phia for Tinyjet, a static Scramjet implementation.
 - Credits to the following sources for the games:
   - UGS for the main games.
   - GN-Math for the Exotic games.
-  - Other sources for the non-embedded ones.
+  - Other sources for the ones not directly on-site.